Types of Inside People

 Also, whether you are in relationship with someone who is D.I.D. and their system, or you work with a survivor who has it, or just have a special interest in it for whatever reason, the important thing is to ask the system in question what terms they prefer (if they have preferred terms – or what feels most comfortable to them, if they are still coming into awareness), and to also ask what they mean if and when they use any certain label or terminology or anything else.
 It’s just a good idea to constantly clarify your understanding no matter what the subject is.
 I could say that something “triggers” me, but mean something totally different than another person who says the same thing (and actually it does usually mean something very different for me than when other people I know say that phrase).
 It’s important to find out what someone means, rather than assuming.
 This article is a helpful, concise expansion of this concept.

-The following information is taken from several different sources, such as this one and this one and this one and this one, and no copyright infringement is intended.
+The following information is taken from several different sources, such as this one and this one and this one, and no copyright infringement is intended.
 I have used my own words to paraphrase the information contained therein, but formal education is way behind me, and even further behind modern technology, so I don’t know the proper citing technique for a blog.
-PLEASE NOTE SOME OF THOSE LINKS MAY CONTAIN TRIGGERING MATERIAL!!
-READ WITH CAUTION.
-Also I do not necessarily agree or identify with every (or any) statement given on any of the cited links.
+Please note that some of those links may contain more detailed and/or graphic material than I post on this blog.
+And also note that I do not necessarily agree or identify with every (or any) statement given on any of the cited links.
 Offered for informational purposes only.
 Some of the info on the cited links may be relevant and some of it may be helpful.
 Do not take it as being representative of me or mine or of all or any particular system(s) anywhere.

 This list is not mean to be all-inclusive.
 In the case of SRA or other ritual abuse-related D.I.D. systems there will be a lot of variance, as the groups tend to structure multiple systems based on beliefs, characters, and entities that matter to that specific group.